loganwright/Polymer/README.md

 @end
 ```

-`GenomeMappableObject` protocol requires implementing an instance method that is called `mapping` and returns an `NSMutableDictionary`.
+`GenomeObject` protocol requires implementing a class method that is called `mapping` and returns an `NSDictionary`.
 This will be used under the hood when converting the JSON response to model objects.
 Modeling supports the following syntax:

 ```ObjC
 mapping[@"<#propertyName#>"] = @"<#associatedJsonKeyPath#>";